dcos/examples/1.8/neo4j/README.md

 Documentation can be found at https://neo4j.com/docs and https://neo4j.com/developer
 ```

-After installation, point your web browser to the public IP of your agent and port 7474.
+After installation, point your web browser to the public IP of the agent running the proxy on port 7474.
 If you login and enter `:sysinfo` you will see all your running cluster nodes.

-**Important:** Please check `Do not use Bolt`.
-Only port 7474 is exported through this proxy, therefore is Bolt not working on the outside.
+**Important:** Please check in the configuration sidebar `Do not use Bolt`.
+Only http via port 7474 is exported through this proxy, therefore the binary Bolt protocol is not working on the outside.
 Inside DC/OS Bolt works as expected.

 ![Neo4j :sysinfo](img/neo4j.png)

 ## Scale Neo4j

 To scale out your Neo4j cluster, just use the functionality in the DC/OS service section.
-Select either `neo4j/core` or `neo4j/replica` and do `Scale` and select the wanted numbers of instances.
+Select either `neo4j/core` or `neo4j/replica` and do `Scale` and select the required numbers of instances.

 ![Scale](img/scale.png)